lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Note that a duration of 20 ps is too short to measure meaningfull quantities.
+    Note that a duration of :math:`20\,\text{ps}` is too short to measure meaningfull quantities.
 If you computer allows it, use 200 ps instead.

 ..  container:: justify

-    The averaged velocity profile (with a 200 ps run) is the following:
+    The averaged velocity profile obtained with a :math:`200\,\text{ps}` run is the following:

 .. figure:: ../figures/level2/nanosheared-electrolyte/shearing-light.png
     :alt: Velocity of the nanosheared fluid Video of sheared fluid